subspace/subnomicon/docs/decex/staking.md

 ## Power Balance

 Farmers who have earned storage rewards nominate operators to execute transactions.
-This nomination system balances the power between farmers and operators, and both parties share the rewards and the potential penalties (slashing).
+This nomination system balances the power between farmers and operators, and both parties share the fees and the potential penalties (slashing).
 Farmer-nominated operators get a higher chance to produce blocks proportional to the amount of stake backing them, thus, higher revenues.
 Farmers have the power to nominate operators they trust to execute transactions properly.
 On the other hand, operators compete to be nominated by providing good service, maintaining a good reputation within the community, and having reasonable commission.
 Farmers also retain the power to withdraw their nominations at any time, ensuring operators remain accountable.

 This two-tiered structure provides robust security guarantees.
 By enabling the consolidation of vast quantities of stake — far exceeding the SSC holdings of any individual party — it creates significant barriers for malicious actors trying to elect dishonest operators.
 Gaining the necessary backing requires building a considerable reputation, making it challenging for adversaries.
 Additionally, attacking the system would be prohibitively expensive, leading to large amounts of stake slashed.
 We anticipate that a substantial portion of the SSC supply will be staked in the NPoS system at any time.